wkhere/stackless/Doc/library/calendar.rst

 are given as integers.
 For related functionality, see also the :mod:`datetime` and :mod:`time` modules.

-Most of these functions and classses rely on the :mod:`datetime` module which uses an idealized calendar, the current Gregorian calendar indefinitely extended in both directions.
+Most of these functions and classes rely on the :mod:`datetime` module which uses an idealized calendar, the current Gregorian calendar indefinitely extended in both directions.
 This matches the definition of the "proleptic Gregorian" calendar in Dershowitz and Reingold's book "Calendrical Calculations", where